ingydotnet/yaml-play/main/index.md

 certificate.
 You'll need to approve it with your browser after you start the server.

+Simply click
+<a href="https://localhost:31337" target="_blank">https://localhost:31337</a>
-Simply click <https://localhost:31337> and follow the browser instructions to allow it.
+and follow the browser instructions to allow it.

 After that, reload the playground page and everything should work as planned.